Percussion mallet: Mallets

 Mallet shafts are commonly made of rattan, birch, or synthetic materials such as fibreglass.
 Birch is stiff and typically longer, while rattan is a more flexible shaft and gives a more open sound.
 Fiberglass is ideal for playing lightly on an instrument because it is easy to control.

 Different mallets are used primarily to alter the timbre of the mallet instrument being played.
-Generally, mallets composed of softer materials will stick to the instrument for longer as they bounce off of it, which gives a deeper sound made up of lower frequencies.
-Harder materials tend to bounce off quicker, and as they stick to the instrument for a shorter amount of time, they tend to be able to excite more of the higher frequencies, giving the sound a higher pitch with more overtones.
-Mallet's choice is typically left up to the performer, though some compositions specify if a certain sound is desired by the composer.
+Generally, mallets composed of softer materials will stick to the instrument for longer before they bounce off of it, which gives a deeper sound made up of lower frequencies.
+Harder materials tend to stick less and rebound faster, and tend to be able to excite more of the higher frequencies, giving the sound a higher pitch with more overtones.
+The choice of a mallet is typically left up to the performer, though some compositions specify if a certain sound is desired by the composer.

 Players frequently employ two mallets in a matched grip or four mallets in a four-mallet grip; however, the use of up to six mallets is not uncommon.
 More than two mallets may be used even when no chords are called for by the composer so that the performer has a wider range of timbres from which to select or to facilitate the performance of music that moves rapidly between high and low, and if hit properly can switch between the two pitches.

 If the mallet is too hard, the instrument may be damaged.
 For example, on rosewood marimbas, certain mallets may be too hard, increasing the risk of a cracked bar.

 Brushes

 Brushes are a set of bristles connected to a handle so that the bristles make a rounded fan shape.
 Brushes can produce a sound that is softer and more subdued than drum sticks or other mallets, and can be rubbed against a drum head to produce a continuous "swishing" sound.

 The bristles can be made of metal or plastic; the handles are commonly made of wood or aluminum and are often coated with rubber.
-Some brushes are telescoping so that the bristles can be pulled inside a hollow handle and the fan made by the bristles can be of variable length, width, and density.
-Retracting the bristles also protects the brush when it is not being used.
+The fan made by the bristles can be of variable length, width, and density, and some brushes are telescoping, allowing their sound to be altered by pulling the bristles inside a hollow handle.
+Retracting the bristles also protects the brush when it is not in use.
 The non-bristled end of the brush may end in a loop or a ball.

 Brushes are often used in jazz or blues music, but also occasionally found in other genres such as rock, country, and pop.